 Detective Elchmanyahu’s auto-da-fe

-Detective Elchmanyahu’s auto-da-fe follows the bound to fail investigation on the burning of a public art collection in southern Tel Aviv.
-Using tricks and trades of the detective novel’s whodunit genre, the story unfolds a police investigation which casts a gloomy yet lucid look over the Israeli culture and its visual art scene.
-Framed in between fact and fiction by the tendentious writing of Jonathan Touitou, this book is a layered investigation of the art world and its crimes.
+Detective Elchmanyahu's auto-da-fe follows the bound to fail investigation on the fire that burned a public art collection in southern Tel Aviv.
+The dodgy officer in charge uses all imaginable tricks and trades of whodunit novels to unfold a police investigation that casts a gloomy yet lucid look over the Israeli culture and its visual art scene.
+Framed in between fact and fiction by the tendentious writing of Jonathan Touitou, this book is a layered investigation of the art world and its deeds.

 - 110 x 178 mm / 4.33 x 7 inch portrait

 - Jonathan Touitou

 - inlay: Pergraphica Natural Rough 90 gr. cover: Materica Terra rossa 250 gr.